surniaulula/wpsso/readme.txt

 = 4.5.2 =

 (2018/06/23) Removed color highlighting of the SSO menu icon.
 Renamed the WordPress Settings submenu pages.
 Added a new 'wpsso_get_robots_content' filter.

-= 4.5.1 =

-(2018/06/16) Added a 'rest_api_init' hook to define our custom image sizes.
-Updated the metabox tab CSS to better define active / non-active tabs.
-Updated the SucomNotice class CSS to increase visibility of notifications in the toolbar.

-= 4.5.0 =

-(2018/06/07) Renamed the "Social and Search Optimization" metabox to "Document SSO (Social and Search Optimization)".
-Added a "License Information" link in the Add-ons page to lookup registered site addresses (Pro version).